 - 1. Shorter times from screening to assessment - 2.
 Shorter times from assessment to start of services - 3.
 Shorter time from start of service to first Child and Family Team - 4.
-Shorter length of stay in residential services - 5.
-Improved rates of completion of services - 6.
+Improved rates of completion of services - 5.
 Improved connection to community resources